-Usenet “Block Account” are accounts where Usenet access is purchased by the gigabyte (GB).
+Usenet “Block Accounts” are accounts where Usenet access is purchased by the gigabyte (GB).
 For example, a 100 GB block account will allow you to download up to 100 GB of data from a Usenet feed.
 Most block accounts have no expiration date, so you can use them for years.
-Many people use block accounts as a backup account to fill in files missing from their main Usenet feed.
+Many people use block accounts as backup accounts to fill in files missing from their main Usenet feed.

-Here are some the best block account available:
+Here are some of the best block accounts available:

 [W]e run our own spools and transit servers.
 Currently our spool set isn’t as “deep” since it takes time to build retention.
 To supplement our spools we have agreements with other providers for older articles.
 Our internal numbers show around 75% of requests being fulfilled by our own spools.
 This number will grow as we add retention.

 - Server Locations: USA

 - Retention: 1100 days for binary, 3000 days for text

 - Payment Types: Credit cards, Paypal, Bitcoin, and others coming soon

 Tweaknews Usenet Block Accounts